CPDA 2019 Adjuvants & Inerts Conference

 Dr. Greg Kruger, who is the Associate Professor in the Department of Agronomy and Horticulture at the University of Nebraska-Lincoln, has invited conference attendees to take a tour of the Pesticide Application Technology Laboratory at the West Central Research and Extension Center in North Platte, Nebraska.
 The research conducted there by Dr. Kruger and his colleagues focuses on maximizing pesticide application efficacy by utilizing different nozzle types, spray solutions, and pressure and sprayer modifications in seeking a better understanding of how best to improve application practices and minimize unintended drift.
 More information on the activities of the lab are available on its web site which may be accessed by clicking here.

 The tour of the lab facility is scheduled for Thursday, May 2nd from 9:00 a.m. to 12 noon.
 Please note that North Platte is easily accessible from Denver by car, being just a four hour drive away, and is also serviced by two non-stop daily flights from Denver into North Platte Regional Airport.
 Dr. Kruger has graciously offered to arrange shuttle service from the airport to his lab facilities depending on the number of individuals who will be flying in.
 Information on where to stay while in North Platte will be announced shortly.
-Should you wish to participate in the tour of Dr. Kruger’s lab facilities, you may indicate your intentions to do so when registering for the conference (please see registration section below).

 The CPDA Adjuvants & Inerts Conference offers sponsorship opportunities at four different levels (Diamond, Platinum, Gold and Silver) as shown below: